RasaHQ/rasa/docs/user-guide/command-line-interface.rst

 .. _section_export:

-Export conversations to an event broker
+Export Conversations to an Event Broker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To export events from a tracker store using an event broker, run: